AM5800/self_drifing_car/behavioral_cloning/Readme.md

 ## Training set
 To create a training set one can simply drive both provided test tracks in the center.
 But this is not enough: if a model leaves perfect trajectory (and it will) - it won't know what to do.
 That's why I also add some recovery maneuvers:
+I move car to the edge of road and back.
+But then I delete frames where car is moving towards the edge.
+Since network sees our input and will eventually try to mimic our behaviour - it is a bad idea to show it how to get off the road.
+But if it happens - model will know what to do.

+## Validation set

 ## Project structure